Genital warts are a common sexually transmitted infection caused by a virus called Human Papilloma Virus (HPV).

 Warts can come back after you have managed to get rid of them.
 This may happen weeks, months or years after they first appeared.

-You can try and prevent this by keeping yourself and your immune system as healthy as possible by eating well, exercising.
+You can try and prevent this by keeping yourself and your immune system as healthy as possible by eating well and exercising.

 Smoking reduces your chances of clearing the virus, so it is advised you stop smoking.